bisq-network/bisq2/docs/dev-guide.md

 - Use Lombok annotations for Getter/Setter/ToString/EqualsAndHashCode.
 Be cautious with using more advanced Lombok features.
 - Use the most narrow visibility scope.
 - Use clear variable names, not one letter variables (except in loops).
 Using the type as variable name is mostly a good choice and helps with refactoring and search.
 - Set organize imports and reformat code at the commit screen in IDE.
-It helps to reduce formatting diffs
+It helps to reduce formatting diffs.
+- The style convention is to follow the autoformatting rules provided by IntelliJ by default.
+Hence, there is no need to customize the IntelliJ settings in any way, and you can simply use it as-is out of the box.
 - Use curly brackets even in one-liners.
 It's a common source for bugs when later code gets added and, it improves readability.
 - Don't use the final keyword in local scope or with arguments, only in class fields
 - Try to use final class fields and avoid nullable values.